Life isn’t all Lambos and luxury but for today at least we’re turning our cameras to practical tips to improve your car photography techniques.

 When using a lens with a short focal length you will be able to see more of the background, which means you’ll have a wider area to control with lighting or, if on location, more scenery to consider.

 When it comes to choosing your camera position then your angle of view is not only the field of view but also how you want your audience to feel about the car.
 The decision for this should be based on the looks that you want to emphasise about the car.

-Making your decision from your angle of view is personal.
+Making your decision on your angle of view is personal.
 There’s no right or wrong option generally speaking.
 You need to get a feeling for the car, think about where the best lines or features are and how you’re going to show them off.

 Sometimes a low angle, even shot on the ground looking up, will make cars look more powerful and menacing and other times a standard viewpoint will be more suitable.

 A car is basically a giant mirror.
-Try to have open space behind your camera position as this background will be what is appearing in a reflection.
+Try to have an open space behind your camera position as this background will be what is appearing in a reflection.
 One of the most important things you want to show in your car photography is the design lines of the car.
 But reflections can spoil these lines quickly.

-As a top tip, it’s good to avoid your own reflection in the photos too.
-If you can’t avoid your own reflection, it’s best to put the camera on a tripod, use a 5-second timer, and move out of the shot.
+As a top tip it’s good to avoid your own reflection in the photos too.
+If you can’t avoid your own reflection, it’s best to put the camera on a tripod, use a 5 second timer, and move out of the shot.